International TerminologyA Practical Approach for Your A&P Course

-As you may know, the International Federation of Associations of Anatomy (IFAA) has charged their Federative International Committee on Anatomical Terminology (FICAT) with the task of developing and promulgating a standard international list of anatomical terms.
+As you may know, the International Federation of Associations of Anatomy (IFAA) has charged their Federative International Programme for Anatomical Terminology (FIPAT) with the task of developing and promulgating a standard international list of anatomical terms.

-The FICAT has already published two previous lists of anatomical terminology in an attempt to standardize usage worldwide.
+The FIPAT has already published two previous lists of anatomical terminology in an attempt to standardize usage worldwide.
 The lists attempt to eliminate eponyms where possible in favor of clearly descriptive terms.
 Each structure is listed by number, Latin name, and English name.
 (UK English is used in the lists.)

-The first international list of anatomical terms published by the FICAT was the Terminologia Anatomica (TA), which lists the terminology of gross anatomy.
+The first international list of anatomical terms published by the FIPAT was the Terminologia Anatomica (TA), which lists the terminology of gross anatomy.
 The TA was then followed by the TH or Terminologia Histologica, a list related to microscopic anatomy.
 Both lists have a comprehensive index and guide to eponym equivalents.
 The lists are organized by location in the body, duh-uh.

-The FICAT is now hard at work on a new list of anatomical terminology called the Terminologia Embryologica (TE).
+The FIPAT is now hard at work on a new list of anatomical terminology called the Terminologia Embryologica (TE).
 The TE will list terms related to developmental anatomy.

 In our textbooks, we have attempted to follow the available international lists as closely as possible.
 Where appropriate, we’ve also included synonyms–including eponyms–commonly used in many regions of the United States.

-Ian Whitmore, the FICAT chair, recently told me that he is encouraged that we A&P professors have also joined this cause of standardizing the use of terminology because it is only by doing so at the introductory level will it eventually filter upward and outward to the entire world of anatomy.
+Ian Whitmore, the FIPAT chair, once told me that he is encouraged that we A&P professors have also joined this cause of standardizing the use of terminology because it is only by doing so at the introductory level will it eventually filter upward and outward to the entire world of anatomy.
 He told me that he believes it will take quite bit of time for the newly trained to influence common usage enough for the new terminology to become truly standard, which makes sense.
 That’s how language works, right?